Your Trusted Marijuana Lawyer in Missouri

 “MISSOURI MARIJUANA LAW AND REFORM” Sponsored by Steven F. Groce, Attorney

-In regard to living life at your best, and to the fullest, nothing beats having a fit body, a fit soul, and, I would add, a clear mind.
-I start this page with this statement, because it should be clear and understood to all, that I do not advocate the use of drugs of any kind, whether it is Alcohol, prescription drugs or non-prescription drugs, to try to achieve satisfaction or happiness in life.
+In regard to living life at your best and to the fullest, nothing beats having a fit body, soul, and a clear mind.
+I start this page with this statement because it should be clear and understood by all that I do not advocate the use of drugs of any kind — whether it is alcohol, prescription drugs, or non-prescription drugs — to try to achieve satisfaction or happiness in life.
 I also do not advocate breaking the law, regardless of how insane the laws may seem.
-With that said, laws are sometimes just plain wrong.
-Remember prohibition?
-The 18th amendment?
-As to the laws regarding Marijuana, if you believe that these laws are unfounded in reasoning, a violation of your personal rights, completely draconian in both application and penalties, or just plain wrong, then it is up to you, as it is to all of us, to take a stand, make yourself heard and do whatever you can to see the laws changed.

-While I not only advocate that happiness is best derived from fulfilling activities, spiritual growth, physical fitness and relationships with family, friends and community, Marijuana just like Alcohol, if used in moderation, can be used without harm, and without interfering in other areas of life.
-According to the findings of a huge amount of current research, the use of Marijuana may even be healthy for the body.
-Among other things, Cannabis (Marijuana) is being successfully used for pain relief, and for the treatment of cancer.
-Marijuana is currently being used for more Medical uses, than perhaps any other drug.
-Recreational Use of Marijuana is also sweeping the Country, and regardless of whether one’s use is Medical or Recreational, it should be a matter of Individual Rights and Freedom.
+Current research indicates that the use of marijuana may even be beneficial for the body.
+Among other things, cannabis (marijuana) is being successfully used for pain relief and for the treatment of cancer.
+Marijuana is currently being used for more medical purposes than perhaps any other drug.
+Recreational use of marijuana is also sweeping the country, and regardless of whether one’s use is medical or recreational, it should be a matter of individual rights and freedom.

 http://lawyers.norml.org/missouri/steven-f-groce